Kalamata Olive Pasta

 This post may contain affiliate links.
 Please read our affiliate disclosure.

 Ingredient-Stretching Tip: Have more sun-dried tomatoes on hand?
 Make this sun-dried tomato omelette.
-You can also use a surplus of Kalamata olives for these Italian peppers with olives and breadcrumbs.
+You can also use a surplus of Kalamata olives in this Italian peppers with olives and breadcrumbs recipe.

 When it comes to simple yet flavorful pasta recipes, I’m all in.
 This Kalamata olive pasta comes together quickly and offers a salty bite, thanks to a generous amount of sliced Kalamata olives and sun-dried tomatoes.